 In the above image, by the way, we see another One-to-Many relationship.
 It is from the Manager column in the Regions table (being a Foreign Key) to the Emp ID column in the Employees table (being the Primary Key).

 A good Database design for any application starts with a good Entity Relationship Diagram (ERD), showing the complete Schema of the tables and their relationships.
-The below image is the ERD of Excelarate Care, taken from my online course: Beyond Excel Boundaries with Databases & SQL.
+The below image is the ERD of Excelarate Care, taken from my online course: Databases and SQL Mastery.

 In Excelarate Care, a fictious company used in my course, each product is comprised of multiple ingredients, and each ingredient can be found in many products.
 This is a Many-to-Many relationship.
 We implement a Many-to-Many relationship by a “middle-man” table, as shown in the above ERD.